Arish-26/CODSOFT/README.md

 Game Rules :

-You have 10 attempts to guess the correct number.
+i)You have 10 attempts to guess the correct number.

-The program will guide you whether to guess higher or lower.
+ii)The program will guide you whether to guess higher or lower.

 Sample Output :
 Enter Number between (1-100): 50